Cluster Synchronization via Graph Laplacian Eigenvectors: The Spectral description of Synchronized Clusters

 \subsubsection{Eigenvectors as a Basis for Dynamics}

 From PDEs and solutions to the Helmholtz equation, we find intuition for understanding the dynamics on a graph through the eigenvectors of the graph Laplacian.
-In the solution to the heat equation or wave equation on a surface, the corresponding eigenfunctions represent 'spatial frequencies' that are composed in a fourier series to describe solution functions on the surface \cite{haberman2013applied}.
-The graph Laplacian can be thought of as a discretized Laplacian operator, abstracted to a graph.
+In the solution to the heat equation or wave equation on a surface, the corresponding eigenfunctions represent 'spatial frequencies' that are composed in a Fourier series to describe solution functions on the surface.\cite{haberman2013applied} The graph Laplacian can be thought of as a discretized Laplacian operator, abstracted to a graph.
 This spatial structure is both discrete and in general non-uniform.

-The Laplacian matrix emulates diffusion across the graph, analogously to the laplace operator.
-The matrix consequently has a well established connection with random walks.
-Indeed one normalized graph Laplacian variant known as the random-walk normalized Laplacian \cite{boukrab_random-walk_2021}.
-The eigenvectors and eigenvalues can be understood similarly to the eigenfunctions in that they encode a 'spatial frequency' but discretized over the non-uniform graph structure.
-One way in which we can see this reflected is by measuring zero crossings along random walks over the graph \cite{shuman_emerging_2013}.
-The rows and columns of the graph Laplacian are associated to the vertices of the graph.
+The Laplacian matrix emulates diffusion across the graph, analogously to the Laplace operator.\cite{belkin2008towards} The matrix has (together with its deformed variants) a well established connection with the diffusive process of random walks on graphs.\cite{Seabrooketal_Markov_Spectral,boukrab_random-walk_2021} Further, its eigenvectors and eigenvalues encode 'spatial frequency', playing a similar role to the eigenfunctions of the Helmholtz equation in the case of diffusion on a surface, but discretized over a non-uniform graph structure.
+One way in which we can see this reflected is by measuring zero crossings along random walks over the graph.\cite{shuman_emerging_2013} The rows and columns of the graph Laplacian are associated to the vertices of the graph.
 In analogy to functions, the eigenvectors of this matrix are of length $n$ and assign a value to each vertex.
-In considering random walks on our graph, one can count the frequency of sign changes along those walks and see positive correlation with the eigenvalue of that eigenvector \cite{shuman_emerging_2013}.
-This yields an intuition of 'spatial frequency' and how it is abstracted to graphs.
+In considering random walks on our graph, one can count the frequency of sign changes along those walks and see positive correlation with the eigenvalue of that eigenvector.\cite{shuman_emerging_2013} This yields an intuition of 'spatial frequency' and how it is abstracted to graphs.
 A relevant example is the Fiedler eigenvector, associated to the first non-zero eigenvalue of the graph Laplacian.
 The vertex assignement here can be thought of as a gradient from negative to positive values across the graph, which naturally presents a low 'spatial frequency'.
-This idea opens the door for us to construct a graph-equivalent of the fourier series solution method for PDEs, describing solutions in terms of 'spatial frequencies' \cite{shuman_emerging_2013}.
+This idea opens the door for us to construct a graph-equivalent of the Fourier series solution method for PDEs, describing solutions in terms of 'spatial frequencies'.\cite{shuman_emerging_2013}

 Due to the symmetry of the graph Laplacian, its eigenvectors are real, orthogonal, and define a basis of $\R^n$.
 Thus the eigenvectors can be used as a basis to describe behavior on the vertices of a graph.
 We may then ask if structural eigenvectors can form a sub-basis, since they come from a Laplacian as well, allowing for a restricted description of behavior on the associated partition.
 In general a quotient Laplacian will not be symmetric, preventing us from using the properties of symmetric matrices as before.
 While the structural eigenvectors of $L$ are orthogonal, the corresponding eigenvectors from $L^\pi$ are not necessarily so.
 We can show that they form a basis however. \begin{prop} Let $G$ be a graph, and $L$ its graph Laplacian.
 Let $\pi$ be an AEP of size $k$ on $G$, and $L^\pi$ be the quotient Laplacian of $L$ associated to $\pi$.
 The eigenvectors of $L^\pi$ span $\R^k$. \end{prop} \begin{proof} Let $L^\pi$ be the quotient Laplacian as described above.
 It follows